 \textbf{EA+SMBO}.
-In \cite{surrogate_evolv}, the authors use the random forest as a surrogate to predict model performance, which accelerates the fitness evaluation in an evolutionary algorithm.
+The authors in \cite{surrogate_evolv} used RF as a surrogate to predict model performance, which accelerates the fitness evaluation in EA.

 \textbf{GD+SMBO}.
-Different from DARTS, which learns weights for candidate operations, NAO \cite{nao} proposes a variational auto-encoder to generate neural architectures and further build a regression model as a surrogate to predict the performance of a generated architecture.
-Specifically, the encoder maps the representations of the neural architecture to continuous space, then a predictor network takes the continuous representations of the neural architecture as input and predicts the corresponding accuracy.
+Unlike DARTS, which learns weights for candidate operations, NAO \cite{nao} proposes a variational autoencoder to generate neural architectures and further build a regression model as a surrogate to predict the performance of the generated architecture.
+The encoder maps the representations of the neural architecture to continuous space, and then a predictor network takes the continuous representations of the neural architecture as input and predicts the corresponding accuracy.
 Finally, the decoder is used to derive the final architecture from a continuous network representation.